rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 Refactored Grid to implement the strategy pattern although I kept the abstract PositionableGrid class

 Implemented NullCommand using Null Object Design Pattern
+@todo - command parser needs to know about the Rover - review this decision